Lunarexxy/Ninitale/README.md

 * **Well:** Contains a well that allows you to put fluid containers in and fill them with infinite water!
 Very useful for farms and cooking.

 * **❗ Beam Blocks:** Contains crossbeam and corner variants to vanilla Hytale wooden beams, letting you connect the vertical and horizontal beams cleanly.
 You can craft these at the Builder's Workbench, similar to how you craft normal wooden beams.
-Currently only supports Softwood beams, but all wood types will be supported soon.
+Currently only supports Softwood beams, but all wood types will be supported as soon as I duplicate the item files to each wood type.

 * **❗ Lighting Blocks:** Contains lantern variants with new colors, which can be created from regular lanterns in the Builder's Workbench.
 You can even turn colored lanterns back into the vanilla lantern by clicking it in the vertical Input list.
 You can also hold them as utility items!